projectsesame/sesame/site/content/resources/upgrading.md

 </tr>
 </table>

-##### Check for Contour namespace change
+##### Check for Sesame namespace change

-As part of sunsetting the Heptio brand the `heptio-contour` namespace has been renamed to `projectcontour`.
+As part of sunsetting the Heptio brand the `heptio-Sesame` namespace has been renamed to `projectsesame`.
-Contour assumes it will be deployed into the `projectcontour` namespace.
+Sesame assumes it will be deployed into the `projectsesame` namespace.

-If you deploy Contour into a different namespace you will need to pass `contour bootstrap --namespace=<namespace>` and update the leader election parameters in the [`contour.yaml` configuration][6] as appropriate.
+If you deploy Sesame into a different namespace you will need to pass `Sesame bootstrap --namespace=<namespace>` and update the leader election parameters in the [`Sesame.yaml` configuration][6] as appropriate.

 #### Split deployment/daemonset now the default

-We have changed the example installation to use a separate pod installation, where Contour is in a Deployment and Envoy is in a Daemonset.
+We have changed the example installation to use a separate pod installation, where Sesame is in a Deployment and Envoy is in a Daemonset.
-Separated pod installations separate the lifecycle of Contour and Envoy, increasing operability.
+Separated pod installations separate the lifecycle of Sesame and Envoy, increasing operability.
 Because of this, we are marking the single pod install type as officially deprecated.
-If you are still running a single pod install type, please review the [`contour` example][7] and either adapt it or use it directly.
+If you are still running a single pod install type, please review the [`Sesame` example][7] and either adapt it or use it directly.

 #### Verify leader election

-Contour 1.0.0 enables leader election by default.
+Sesame 1.0.0 enables leader election by default.
 No specific configuration is required if you are using the [example deployment][7].

-Leader election requires that Contour have write access to a ConfigMap called `leader-elect` in the project-contour namespace.
+Leader election requires that Sesame have write access to a ConfigMap called `leader-elect` in the project-Sesame namespace.
-This is done with the [contour-leaderelection Role][8] in the [example RBAC][9].
+This is done with the [Sesame-leaderelection Role][8] in the [example RBAC][9].
 The namespace and name of the configmap are configurable via the configuration file.

 The leader election mechanism no longer blocks serving of gRPC until an instance becomes the leader.
-Leader election controls writing status back to Contour CRDs (like HTTPProxy and IngressRoute) so that only one Contour pod writes status at a time.
+Leader election controls writing status back to Sesame CRDs (like HTTPProxy and IngressRoute) so that only one Sesame pod writes status at a time.

-Should you wish to disable leader election, pass `contour serve --disable-leader-election`.
+Should you wish to disable leader election, pass `Sesame serve --disable-leader-election`.

 #### Envoy pod readiness checks